Advueu963/MORE-PLR/README.md

 The scripts used for the experiments can be found in *MORE/experiments* \

 # Results
-All results can be found in `data/MultiRegression`.
+All results can be found in `data`.
-The 3 main files `LR_and_PLR.csv`,`LR_and_PLR_Missing.csv`and `LR_and_PLR_sensitivity_analysis.csv`contain all the mentioned results in the paper.
+We hope the structure of the folders helps navigation.
-The `Everythin.csv` has merged all the 3 above-mentioned files.
+The folder `results` contains all the results for the different models.
-All other files contained in that directory/subdirectories are individual evaluations for each discussed model.
+The folder `tables` contains the results represented as tables. the folder `reports` contains `.html` giving a overview of the results.

 # Cite
 TBA